CGenie/data-exchange-formats/ASN.1/README.md

 ## Conclusions

+With ASN.1 you are not bound to XML, JSON or whatever, with JSONSchema it's only JSON.
+And since ASN.1 is about data and not it's format, you can [encode ASN.1 to JSON](http://www.obj-sys.com/docs/JSONEncodingRules.pdf).

 In Python JSON serialization is much faster than ASN.1 but when you throw in `jsonschema` validation it becomes much slower: